FirebaseExtended/codelab-friendlyeats-flutter/README.md

-# FlutterFire Codelab: Friendly Eats
+# Firebase Codelab: Your First In-App Messaging Experiment
-A cross-platform Flutter port of the "Friendly Eats" Firestore codelab.

-This is the source code for the FlutterFire Friendly Eats codelab.
+This is the source code for the Firebase In App Messaging A/B Testing Codelab.
 It includes start and end versions of the required code.